mplatts/generator-spring-gae-react/README.md

 - [x] Split vendor and application bundles and use chunkhash
 - [ ] Sample API endpoint
 - [ ] Sample frontend tests
+- [ ] Basic login and user management

 ## Getting To Know Yeoman